Gi60s/full-stack-dev/docs-src/express.md

     - `next` - A function that can be called to execute the next middleware in line.
 Can also be called with an Error passed in as a parameter.

-- Used in servers to 1) add or modifiy function on the request and response objects or 2) to fulfill the request.
+- Used in servers to 1) add or modify function on the request and response objects or 2) to fulfill the request.

 - You implement the middlware using the `use` function.